szymonpoltorak/szymonpoltorak/README.md

 I am a young man starting his adventure with programming.
 I am looking for new challenges and opportunities to earn more and more experience.
 I am also a student of Applied Computer Science on Warsaw University of Technology and a member of academic circle focused on computer science.
 </h3>

-- 🌱 I’m currently learning **CSS, SQL, HTML, JavaScript, Python**,
+- 🌱 I’m currently learning **Java, Spring, Angular and TypeScript**,
 - 👯 I’m looking to collaborate with **new people**,
-- 🥅 2022 Goals: Learn **JavaScript, CSS, Spring, Sass, Bootstrap, HTML, SQL, Python and C#**,
+- 🥅 2023 Goals: Learn **TypeScript, CSS, Spring, Angular, TailWind Css** and Create new projects!,
 - ⚡ Fun fact **I love listening to game and movie soundtracks**.

 <h3 align="center">Connect with me:</h3>